oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 You can compile and run this Reference Design in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Running the Reference Design
-You can apply QR decomposition to a number of matrices, as shown below.
+You can perform the QR decomposition of 8 matrices repeatedly, as shown below.
 This step performs the following:
+* Generates 8 random matrices.
+* Computes the QR decomposition of the 8 matrices.
-* Generates the number of random matrices specified as the command line argument (defaults to 128).
+* Repeats the decomposition multiple times (specified as a command line argument) to evaluate performance.
-* Computes QR decomposition on all matrices.
-* Evaluates performance.
-NOTE: The design is optimized to perform best when run on a large number of matrices, where the total number of matrices is a power of 2.

  1. Run the sample on the FPGA emulator (the kernel executes on the CPU).